anandslab/deployarr/README.md

 # Support
 Please do not open issues on GitHub.
 There is a dedicated Auto-Traefik/Deployarr support channel on our [Discord server](https://www.smarthomebeginner.com/discord/) for Supporters.

-# Licenses Types
+# Cost / Licenses Types

-Any one can download the use the free features in Deployarr without registration.
-If you decide to support my work and purchase a license, then there are 3 different options: Basic, Plus, and Pro.
+Any one can download the use the <u>free</u> features in Deployarr without registration.

+Optionally, if you decide to sponsor my work, then there are 3 different options; Basic, Plus, and Pro, which will open up additional features.
+In addition, all [**annual** memberships](https://www.smarthomebeginner.com/membership-account/join-the-geek-army/) on my website include Deployarr access.

 More Details: [Detailed Version Comparison](https://www.smarthomebeginner.com/deployarr/#Cost)